Dubai Free Zone vs Mainland: Which One Fits Your Business

 Tax

-Both pay UAE corporate tax at 9% on taxable income above AED 375,000.
-The difference is that a free zone company meeting the Qualifying Free Zone Person conditions can apply 0% to its qualifying income, with 9% on the rest.
-A mainland company pays the standard 9% across the board — there’s no free zone equivalent for it.
+Both sit in the same corporate tax system, at 9% on taxable income above AED 375,000, with nothing on the first AED 375,000.
+The difference is that a free zone company meeting the Qualifying Free Zone Person conditions applies 0% to its qualifying income and 9% to the rest — and gives up that AED 375,000 band to do it.

 For a services or B2B business with profits over the threshold, that free zone tax position can be worth real money, provided the business genuinely qualifies — the conditions are specific and you have to meet them, not just claim them.
 The full picture is on the UAE corporate tax page.